Car insurance for Canadian drivers

 - ERS: Emergency Road Service is all about helping you get back on the road.
 If you breakdown and need a tow, or if you need light repairs made, this coverage will take care of the costs.

-If you want to pay less for auto insurance, the key is in your driving behaviours, as well as in the coverage that you have.
+If you want to pay less for auto insurance, the key is in your driving behaviors, as well as in the coverage that you have.
 The higher the coverage amount you require, and the more coverage you ask for, the higher your premiums will be.
 However, you can get a break in the cost if you are a safe driver.
 If you aren’t at fault in accidents, and if you don’t have traffic violations, you will have lower premiums.

 Your premiums are also influenced by what type of car you drive, where you live, and the deductible that you set.
 You want to make sure that you have adequate coverage so that you are protected from paying big in the event of an accident, no matter who is hurt — and no matter who is at fault.

 A higher deductible, meaning that you pay more out of pocket, can help you keep a lid of regular premium costs.
-If you are worried about paying a higher deductible, you can start an emergency car fund in order to help you afford the cost so that you aren’t running into problems when it comes to pay your higher deductible.
+If you are worried about paying a higher deductible, you can start an emergency car fund in order to help you afford the cost so that you aren’t running into problems when it comes to paying your higher deductible.

 In any case, the risk of not having car insurance is too high.
 You need some coverage in order to make sure that you are adequately protected.